aditya-makthal/DroneCommandUsingAlexa/README.md

-# Drone Command and Control using Alexa
+## Deployment

+To deploy this project

+* First create your own Alexa skill set and create your instances.

+* Create a websocket API to enable communication between Alexa and the Ground Staion

+* Both the alexa skill kit and websocket must be added as triggers to the AWS Lambda

-* The main logic of how alexa handles intent is written lambda.py an AWS Lambda code.
+* The code for lambda is available as lambda.py

-* The request to drone is sent through websockets to the ground station.
-* The ground station then using private network sends the command to the drone using the code written in GroundStationCodes
+* On the ground station run the html page.